NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Using MeshLab to visualize meshes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, MeshLab is another program that can view meshes in
+MeshLab is another program that can view meshes in
 ``.obj`` files.
 It can be downloaded from::

   https://github.com/cnr-isti-vclab/meshlab/releases